 The emotions that drive our attitudes about immigration are white America’s emotions about Mexicans and Mexico.
 And it is our mythologies that drive those emotions.
 What does “Mexico” mean, beyond the images of illegal “aliens,” in the feverish fantasies of American innocence?
 Banditos with cartridge belts and drooping mustaches, or guitar-strumming gigolos with greased-back hair and pencil-thin mustaches.
 Greasers.
 Wetbacks.
 Drug smugglers.
 Lazy borachos sitting on the ground, their backs against an adobe wall, swallowing from jugs of tequila while their women silently grind corn in the background.
 Mariachis in gaudy outfits.
 Tijuana and a thousand guilty pleasures.
 Mysterious, exotic, beckoning women, or the men who whisper, “Ay, meester, you want to meet my seester?”
 The Land of Romance.
 Sacrelicious!

 Consumer culture has responded by providing an entire city way out in the desert where “anything goes,” and people can briefly drop their corporate or small-town lifestyles to safely enact the shadow of Puritanism.
 So a vacation in Las Vegas, America’s fastest growing city, takes on the characteristics of a pilgrimage.
 A protected environment – a sacred space – to engage in activity that approximates the conditions of liminality, where “what happens in Vegas stays in Vegas,” the entire city is a shrine to the goddess of luck (Fortuna) and the god of intensity.

 Cui bono.
 Follow the money.
 For once, classical economics can help us understand a problem.
 It’s not about the supply; it’s about the demand.
-To lower the supply without changing the demand is merely to increase both the price and the risks people will take to fulfill that demand.
-All this mountain of human misery and economic waste exists because of the infinite American demand for the drugs and the puritan censors who refuse to accept this basic human need in themselves.
-American culture provides only artificial and unsatisfying forms of access to the “loosened” state, and simultaneously shames those who crave it.
-And it makes fortunes, for both those who provide it as well as those who promise to withhold it.
+To lower the supply – of either drugs or potential prisoners – without changing the demand is merely to increase both the price and the risks people will take to fulfill that demand.
+All this mountain of human misery and economic waste exists because of the infinite American demand for the drugs and the puritan censors who refuse to accept this basic human need in themselves, or allow its expression in others.

 If we relaxed our inhibitions, would we all ease our frantic participation in the wheel of production and consumption, which we so poetically term the rat race?
-Would we work only enough – as we fantasize that Mexicans do – to ensure our survival and spend the rest of the day sharing stories, doing art, dancing and making love?
+Would we work only enough – as we quite inaccurately fantasize that Mexicans do – to ensure our survival and spend the rest of the day sharing stories, doing art, dancing and making love?
 This is precisely what the conquistadors accused indigenous people of doing, why they envied and destroyed them, and why conservatives are revolted at memories of the sixties, which are evoked more than anything by marijuana (a word that comes from Mexican Spanish).

 By 2007, a Republican activist could say, without being laughed off his stage, “Some of these people may be coming in here to get jobs washing dishes, but some of them are coming in here to hijack airplanes…I can’t tell Jose Cuervo from Al Queda…” He was framing the issue to stress not criminality but otherness.
 That same year, state legislatures introduced over 1,400 immigration measures – a number that exceeded the total of the previous ten years.